 The camp ground consists of two dirty sand patches that are pretty small.
 In those, everyone who camps puts their tent up.
 For me, that is enough to put me off staying at Lucky Bay.
 Part of the reason I go camping is to take a break from people.
 I don’t mind being camped 30 meters away from the next group, but these tents are pretty well back to back.

 The caravan/camper trailer section is identical; a tiny gravel patch where the trailers are parked meters away from each other.
 Not my idea of an enjoyable campsite.

 Whilst I understand there are no doubt reasons for the way the camp ground is set up, it really lets the place down.
 You can’t bank on getting a spot there in peak season unless you get there seriously early, and if you can’t find a spot, it’s not just a 5 minute drive back into town.

 It is not suitable for a group of people to camp; most of the tents we saw were smaller, as space is very limited.

 Looking online at the DPAW website, it says they have room for 25 individual camp sites (tents/camper trailers/caravans), with two open sandy spaces (one for 8 tents and one for 12 tents).

-You can’t book
+You can’t book (now you have to)

 With a place that is as ridiculously busy as it is, online booking is a pretty simple solution.
 Dwellingup was suffering the same problems, but the online booking has made a huge difference.
 I don’t think it’s fair for people to drive an hour from Esperance just to find out they can’t accommodate any more people.

-Way too many people
+Way too many people (yep, still the same)